pingidentity/pf-authn-js-widget/README.md

 # License

-This project is licensed under the MIT license.
+This project is licensed under the Apache license.
 See the [LICENSE](LICENSE) file for more information.